avaneev/biteopt/README.md

 attempts to reach optimum.
 The name "BiteOpt" is an acronym for "BITmask Evolution OPTimization".

+Instead of iterating through different "starting guesses" to find optimum like in deterministic strategies, this strategy requires optimization attempts with different random seeds.
+The stochastic nature of the method allows it to automatically "fall" into different competing minima with each run.
+If there are no competing minima in a function, this strategy in absolute majority of runs will return the same optimum.

 ### CBiteOptDeep (biteopt.h) ###

 Deep stochastic optimization class.
 Based on an array of M CBiteOpt objects.
-This "deep" strategy pushes the newly-obtained solution to the next random CBiteOpt object which is then optimized.
-This strategy while increasing the convergence time by a factor of sqrt(M) to M is able to solve even the most noisy non-linear functions.
+This "deep" strategy pushes the newly-obtained solution to the next CBiteOpt object which is then optimized.
+This strategy while increasing the convergence time by a factor of about sqrt(M) is able to solve even the most noisy non-linear functions.

 This strategy is most effective on stochastic functions or functions with huge fluctuations near the global solution that are not very expensive to calculate and that have a large iteration budget.
-Tests have shown that on smooth functions that have many strongly competing minima this strategy does not considerably increase the chance to find a global solution relative to the CBiteOpt class, and still requires several runs at different random seeds.
+Tests have shown that on smooth functions that have many strongly competing minima this strategy increases the chance to find a global solution by a factor of sqrt(M) relative to the CBiteOpt class, but still requires several runs at different random seeds.
+However, the number of required runs in most cases is lower by about sqrt(M).
+So, in many cases it's more efficient to increase the iteration budget by a factor of sqrt(M) which will in turn increase the chance to find a global optimum by a factor of sqrt(M) and also reduce the number of optimization attempts by the same number.

 ### Notes ###